Ear Piercing in Tampa and St. Petersburg, FL

 If you aren’t sure whether you’re a good candidate for ear piercing, you can discuss this with Dr. Davis.

 The patient stands in front of a mirror while Dr. Davis marks the appropriate locations on each earlobe to ensure precise stud placement.
 Next, Dr. Davis injects the target areas with a local anesthetic using a thin needle.
 To guarantee the most accurate stud placement, piercings are done in a well-lit room using magnification.
 A special spring-loaded gun is then used to insert single-use studs into the earlobes.

 How Long Will My Ear Piercing Take?

 Ear piercings only take around 15 minutes to perform.

 Taking the proper care of your ears is critical after piercing.
 Be sure to wash your hands well using warm water and antibacterial soap.
 Rinse your hands completely before doing anything that involves contact with your ears.

 The fronts and backs of your ears must be cleaned three times per day using a special antiseptic liquid and a clean cotton swab or ball.
-The piercings must never be removed for this cleaning.
+The piercings must never be taken out for this cleaning.
 During cleanings, carefully move the studs back and forth to allow the antiseptic liquid into the newly formed holes.
 Finally, gently twist the studs around in each direction two to three times.